 For a small town there were quite a lot of selection in where to go for clubbing, but my friend and I just visited Alga’s (cocktail bar), Saloon D’or and the Dubliner.
 The Dubliner costs 5 euros entry and there are 3 main rooms all blasting different music, so there is something for everyone whether you like pop, RNB or 90’s music.
 One thing to note about clubbing/bars in Paros is that they start quite late in the night and things do not kick off until after 12am.
 We made that mistake and started the night quite early at 9.30pm.

 There are great beaches in Paros and a number of party beaches that you can do water sports on such as Poundas beach and Golden beach.
 It was quite windy when we arrived so we settled for a nearby beach (Martselo beach) that was shielded by most of the wind.
 Martselo beach had the option of using facilities such as sun beds on one end of the beach, but we decided to walk slightly further up and have an entire slice of paradise to ourselves.

 We ended up getting a return boat trip to this beach for 6 euros in total.
-This was great as they would drop us off and we had the freedom of staying as long as we would like until 7.30 pm (as they would come every half hour).
+This was great as they just dropped us off and we had the freedom of staying as long as we would like until 7.30 pm (as they would come every half hour).

-I definitely would come back and this island has quickly become one of my favourite places to visit.
+This is my second trip to this island and it has quickly become one of my favourite places to visit.